mohsen1/yek/README.md

 ## Configuration File

-You can place a file called `yek.toml` at your project root or pass a custom path via `--config-file`.
+You can place a file called `yek.toml` at your project root or pass a custom path via `--config`.
 The configuration file allows you to:

 1. Add custom ignore patterns
 2. Define file priority rules for processing order